A survey, review, and future trends of skin lesion segmentation and classification: Classification Techniques

 \section{Classification Techniques}

-Computational SLC methods related to the lesion features are founded on the ABCD(E) rule, pattern analysis, seven-point checklist, and Menzies’ method.
-Those methods are illustrations of clinical techniques operated for the prognosis and diagnosis of image-based skin cancer \citep{oliveira2018computational}, color, diameter (or differential structures in the case of dermoscopic images), and evolution (or elevation) features, according to the standards delivered in Table~\ref{tab:tds}.
+Computational SLC methods related to the lesion features are founded on the ABCD(E) rule \citep{melbin2021integration, chowdhury2021exploring, imtiaz2021efficient, reimers2021conditional}, pattern analysis, the seven-point checklist, and Menzies' method.
+Those methods are illustrations of clinical techniques used for the prognosis and diagnosis of image-based skin cancer \citep{oliveira2018computational}, color, diameter (or differential structures in the case of dermoscopic images), and evolution (or elevation) features, according to the standards delivered in \citep{oliveira2018computational}.
+The other traditional methods of the SLC have been reviewed in detail in \citep{oliveira2018computational}.
+However, those SLC methods require a dermatologist for the naked-eye assessment, which may incur subjectivity associated with human evaluations and human errors.
+Dermatologists' manual examination is usually monotonous, time-consuming, and subjective.
+The accuracy of manual assessment can also depend on the reviewer's experience and workload.
+Hence, CAD systems have been developed to avoid the above-mentioned limitations.
+This article focuses on reviewing automated CAD systems.

-The Total Dermatoscopy Score (TDS) is then estimated using Eq.~\ref{eq:tds}, following Table~\ref{tab:tds} to decide the types of lesions as Nev or Mel.

-where $W_{A}$, $W_{A}$, $W_{A}$, and $W_{A}$ are the weight factors for the feature types, which are 1.3, 0.1, 0.5, and 0.5, respectively.
-The lesions are considered to be Nev, suspicious, and Mel if the TDS has the values of $<4.75$, $4.75-5.45$, and $>5.45$ from the Eq.~\ref{eq:tds}.
-The other traditional methods of the SLC have been reviewed in detail by \citet{oliveira2018computational}.
-However, those SLC methods require a dermatologist for the naked-eye assessment that may include a fault-prone recognition, as it endures from the comparability between the lesions and healthy tissues.
-Dermatologists' manual examination is usually monotonous, time-consuming, and impressionistic, directing them to different distinction accurateness relying on their knowledge and workload \citep{hasan2021dermoexpert, hasan2021dermo}.
-Hence, we mainly focus on reviewing automated CAD systems to mitigate the above-mentioned limitations.
 There has been a significant advancement in developing automated lesion classification algorithms and approaches for SLA in the recent past \citep{kassem2021machine}.
-Some methods were based on handcrafted feature engineering with ML models, while DL-based automatic feature learning schemes are most popularly applied nowadays \citep{kassem2021machine}.
-Therefore, this section has been partitioned into two parts for carrying out the SLC review analysis according to ML- and DL-based SLCs.
+Some methods were based on manual feature engineering with ML models, but DL-based automatic feature learning schemes are becoming more popular \citep{kassem2021machine}.
+These two main approaches are surveyed and reviewed below.